postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 You can group your Postman requests and examples into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation / test suites, and to automate request runs.

-Select __Collections__ Postman in the left sidebar to see the list or collections in a workspace.
+Select __Collections__ in the left sidebar of Postman to see the list or collections in a workspace.

 [![Collections](https://assets.postman.com/postman-docs/collections-v8.jpg)](https://assets.postman.com/postman-docs/collections-v8.jpg)